gpaulissen/nfs-server-alpine/README.md

 ### Automatically add directories below the root shared directory

-When there is **not** a **read-only** `/etc/exports` and when you specify environment variable SHARED_DIRECTORY, the script `nfsd.sh` will create `/etc/exports` with that directory as root shared directory.
+When there is **not** a **read-only** `/etc/exports`, the shared root folder will be specified by the environment variable SHARED_DIRECTORY (that defaults to /nfs).
+The script `nfsd.sh` will create `/etc/exports` with that directory as root shared directory.
 The directories below that root directory will be added automatically to the `/etc/exports` as well.

 There is no more need of an environment variable like SHARED_DIRECTORY_2 as described in the [original documentation](https://github.com/sjiveson/nfs-server-alpine).